Beef Stock vs Beef Broth Differences

 Broth is used for popular soup dishes and recipes like pho and ramen.
 Vietnamese Pho is traditionally made with a light, aromatic broth.
-This gives it the serious depth of taste from the seasoned and spices.
+This is something that gives it the serious depth of taste from the seasoned and spices.

 Can you substitute beef stock for beef broth?

-You can substitute stock for broth in any recipe, but the results may not be perfect.
+You can substitute stock for broth in any recipe, but your result may not be perfect.
 If you're in a pinch, go for it, but otherwise, it is best to stick with what the recipe calls for.

 Sometimes, an ingredient is called by two different names: consommé only uses broth, while demi-glace only uses stock.